eduardopio03/Projeto-PCD/README.md

-# ISCTorrent (Peer‑to‑Peer File Search & Download)
+# IscTorrent (Peer‑to‑Peer File Search & Download)

 A simple peer‑to‑peer (P2P) file search and download application with a Swing GUI.
 Each node indexes files in a working directory, listens on a TCP port, connects to peers, searches by keyword, and downloads files in blocks from multiple sources concurrently.